Phase-locked loop: History

-Robertson’s work predated research towards what was later named the phase-lock loop in 1932, when British researchers developed an alternative to Edwin Armstrong's superheterodyne receiver, the Homodyne or direct-conversion receiver.
+Robertson's work predated research towards what was later named the phase-lock loop in 1932, when British researchers developed an alternative to Edwin Armstrong's superheterodyne receiver, the Homodyne or direct-conversion receiver.
 In the homodyne or synchrodyne system, a local oscillator was tuned to the desired input frequency and multiplied with the input signal.
 The resulting output signal included the original modulation information.
 The intent was to develop an alternative receiver circuit that required fewer tuned circuits than the superheterodyne receiver.
 Since the local oscillator would rapidly drift in frequency, an automatic correction signal was applied to the oscillator, maintaining it in the same phase and frequency of the desired signal.
 The technique was described in 1932, in a paper by Henri de Bellescize, in the French journal L'Onde Électrique.

 In analog television receivers since at least the late 1930s, phase-locked-loop horizontal and vertical sweep circuits are locked to synchronization pulses in the broadcast signal.

-In 1969, Signetics introduced a line of low-cost monolithic integrated circuits like the NE565, that were complete phase-locked loop systems on a chip, and applications for the technique multiplied.
-A few years later, RCA introduced the "CD4046" CMOS Micropower Phase-Locked Loop, which also became a popular integrated circuit building block.
+In 1969, Signetics introduced a line of low-cost monolithic integrated circuits like the NE565 using bipolar transistors, that were complete phase-locked loop systems on a chip, and applications for the technique multiplied.
+A few years later, RCA introduced the CD4046 Micropower Phase-Locked Loop using CMOS, which also became a popular integrated circuit building block.